|Nutritional Guidelines (per serving)|

 Take it down from time to time and roll it around to test the consistency of the meat.
 Depending on humidity and temperature, the meat will be ready in several weeks (summer) to several months (winter).

-This meat will keep at room temperature for awhile, but most people keep it in the refrigerator or slice it thin and freeze it.
+- This meat will keep at room temperature for a while, but most people keep it in the refrigerator or slice it thin and freeze it.

-This recipe calls for regular sea salt, which contains a very little sodium nitrite, the salt which can prevent microorganisms such as Clostridium botulinum.
+- This recipe calls for regular sea salt, which contains very little sodium nitrite, the salt which can prevent microorganisms such as Clostridium botulinum.
 Some commercial hams are made with regular salt but most are made with curing salt or pink salt.
 Feel free to use pink salt in this recipe instead of sea salt, it is safer from a food safety standpoint.